sparkmxy/Naive-RISCV-CPU/README.md

 To deal with requests of stalling the pipeline from different stages, I designed a module named 'controller' to manage which stages should stall.

 As for branches, I employ the simpliest method of prediction, that is, the IF contiune to fetch the instruction at pc+4.
-In another words, the speculation is always 'not taken'. **The branch target and whether to take the branch is determined during ID stage**.
+In other words, the speculation is always 'not taken'. **The branch target and whether to take the branch is determined during ID stage**.
 If the branch is unfortunately taken, ID will send a signal to IF, making IF abondon the wrong instruction and set pc to the branch target.